 Sanjay Leela Bhansali?
 He’ll pay extra details on the palatial decorations and painstakingly sit for days and months with Nitin Desai and Neeta Lulla for the dress design.
 Salman Khan would play Bhairava and Jackie Shroff with eyeliners would be Sher Khan.
 You see where I’m going.
 For the role of Indu, Salman would pick a lookalike of his latest girlfriend – whoever it’ll be after Katrina.

-Anywho, before this turns into a mindless ramble, let’s wrap things up.
+Anywho, before this turns into a mindless rant, let’s wrap things up.
 I’d like you to go straight away and buy, borrow, steal the DVD/ Blu Ray if you haven’t seen this.
 Trust me on this one.

 To conclude, I’d just say, if this is what Telegu cinema promises, then Bollywood should just sit down and learn.